|

 Northern Arizona is normally pretty dry, so there is not much grass.
 The winter of 2004-05 was wetter than usual,

-so Judy takes the opportunity to let Fancy graze on the resulting greenery that grows around their property.
+so Judy took the opportunity to let Fancy graze on the resulting greenery that grew around their property.

-Judy and Fancy enjoy a pretty fall day together, October 2005.
+Judy and Fancy enjoying a pretty fall day together, October 2005.

 Back to the top